gautambaghel/ms-teams-approval-run-task/README.md

 1. HMAC Verification:
    - Enable HMAC verification by setting the `HMAC_KEY` environment variable
-   - Terraform Cloud/Enterprise will sign requests with this key
+   - HCP Terraform/Terraform Enterprise will sign requests with this key
    - Requests without valid signatures will be rejected

 2. Ephemeral Tokens: